antofic/GraphCodable/Docs/UserGuide.md

  ╰───╯   ╰───╯   ╰───╯
 ```

-Thus the original data structure is lost and furthermore an object has been duplicated, with what follows in terms of memory.
+Again, the original data structure is lost and furthermore an object has been duplicated, with what follows in terms of memory.
 This happens because Codable doesn't store the *identity* of the references.
 Now, for references it is essential that the data structure is preserved: after dearchiving the program logic is compromised if two objects are dearchived instead of one object.

-In GraphCodable, the identity of references is automatically derived from their ObjectIdentifier, although you can change this behavior.
+In GraphCodable, the identity of references is automatically derived from their *ObjectIdentifier*, although you can change this behavior.

 The way value types behave, it makes no sense to talk about which data structure to preserve; conversely, in certain cases their duplication/multiplication can be problematic if they contain a large amount of data.
 For this reason, in analogy to the `Identifiable` system protocol, GraphCodable allows to define an identity for archiving and dearchiving also for value types (by default they don't have one), via the `GIdentifiable` protocol.
-Reference types can also make use of the `GIdentifiable`protocol where for some reason it is necessary to define an identity other than the one derived from ObjectIdentifier.
+Reference types can also make use of the `GIdentifiable`protocol where for some reason it is necessary to define an identity other than the one derived from *ObjectIdentifier*.

-Clarified that the purpose of the library is to get after dearchiving the same "thing" that was archived, the characteristics of GraphCodable are illustrated in the next paragraphs with simple but working examples that can be directly tested with copy and paste.
+Clarified that the purpose of the library is to <u>get after dearchiving the same "thing" that was archived</u>, the characteristics of GraphCodable are illustrated in the next paragraphs with simple but working examples that can be directly tested with copy and paste.

-## Supported types
+## Supported system types

 GraphCodable natively supports most  types of Swift Standard Library, Foundation, SIMD and others.
 The full list is [here](/Docs/GraphCodableTypes.md).
 And so, to archive and dearchive these types you don't have to do anything.
 Just one example: